omeka/TrainingMaterials/PluginsIntro/IntroToPlugins.md

 ### Activities

 * Change the text of output based on information in the item
-* Add a hook onto the collections show page
+* Use the hook onto the collections show page

 ## Plugin Directory Structure